Ser Jaime Lannister, by Mathia Arkoniel

 Jaime was raised to the Kingsguard by its Lord Commander, Ser Gerold Hightower, in a ceremony at Harrenhal in 281 AC, making him the youngest knight ever to be raised to the order.
 That night, however, King Aerys soured the honor by sending him back to King's Landing to guard Queen Rhaella and Prince Viserys, depriving Jaime of the chance to participate in Lord Walter Whent's tourney.
 It was that moment during which Jaime realized that the king had only chosen him for the Kingsguard to slight Lord Tywin, of whom Aerys was insanely jealous, and to rob him of his heir.
 Jaime left for King's Landing at once.
 When a mystery knight appeared at the tourney, King Aerys became convinced that it was Jaime, who had defied his orders and secretly returned.
 However, the mystery knight disappeared, and nothing further came of the king's suspicions.

 By being raised to the Kingsguard, Jaime gave up his claim to Casterly Rock.
 Nonetheless, Tywin continued to regard him as his true heir, and was always angry to see Jaime dressed all in white, instead of the red and gold of House Lannister.

 Serving in the Kingsguard

-Raised to the knightly order in 281 AC, Jaime would serve in King Aerys II Targaryen's Kingsguard for two years.
+Raised to the knightly order in 281 AC, Jaime served in King Aerys II Targaryen's Kingsguard for two years.
 Jaime grew more and more disillusioned, witnessing the Mad King's growing insanity and tendency for burning men alive.
 In 282 AC, Jaime witnessed the executions of Brandon and Lord Rickard Stark, standing at the foot of the Iron Throne as the two Starks were dying.
 Jaime coped by "going away inside", focusing on thoughts of Cersei instead of the events occurring in front of him.
 Afterwards, he was reminded by his Lord Commander, Ser Gerold Hightower, that he swore a vow to guard the king, not to judge him.
 Jaime would later advise others to "go away inside" as a way to deal with a harsh reality and making an appalling task tolerable.